tvvignesh/node-skeleton/README.md

 ## Logging Middleware

 Logs can be added by using the log function from error.utils by specifying the log level, payload, SPAN if using Jaeger and tag and

 ```
 log('info', {
-		message: 'Resolving token',
-		decoded: decoded
+  message: 'Log message here',
+  key1: value1,
+  key2: value2
 });
 ```